thornjad/aero/README.md

 > "Emacs is a great operating system, lacking only a decent editor." — ancient Vi proverb

 For everything else, Aero makes extensive use of [Evil](https://github.com/emacs-evil/evil), providing the user with modifier-key-free modal editing, though the majority of Emacs bindings remain available.
 Emacs keybindings belong in the dark ages where they originated.
 They might work for RMS, but I can only hold `CTRL` for so long.

-### AI Assistant

-Aero includes a built-in package, Aero Assistant, which interfaces with [currently only] OpenAI models like GPT.
-Aero provides a text interface for free-form GPT interaction, plus a growing list of features, including writing commit messages.

 ### Custom theme with simplified mode line